 Detour House has been operating since 1984 and offers a 15 month rehabilitation program to women who are dealing with drug and/or alcohol dependency.
-The program includes three months in-house and a following period in independent living with ongoing case management.
+The program includes three months in-house and a following period of transitional support with ongoing case management.

 The Girls Refuge has been operating since 1975 and provides a three month stay in a safe, home-like environment for girls aged 13-17 who are going through a difficult time and are homeless or at risk of homelessness.
 For information about The Girls Refuge go to: girlsrefuge.org.au